hertzmann/hertzmann.github.io/_posts/2022-3-10-photographic-tone.md

 So, what happens in tone-mapping?
 When we measure light with a dynamic range of 10,000:1, for example, in a scene with both sunlight and indoor shadows, and then transform that to an image with a dynamic range of 250:1, the human vision system doesn't perceive this as bright sunlight.

-Tone-mapping _does_ change the nature of the scene.
+Tone-mapping _does_ change the nature of the scene depicted.
 We perceive it as a scene with dimmer sunlight, where the light from the sun is thousands of times dimmer than normal.
 But we don't read it as a celestial cataclysm because we know how photographs work.
 The experience is different from looking at the real scene, but the understanding is similar.

 The same effect [applies in line drawing](tbd), where line drawings look like real scenes under a very particular lighting and shading.